Niranjan-GopaL/Exploring_OS/OS_Lab_1/README.md

 ### Hard Link
 - points to the inode of target file
 - Contains the same inode number as the target file.

+# dup and dup2
+- new fd is Lowest-numbered descriptor : dup
+- set fd to user define : dup2

+# select
+- perform I/O operations